 Make a splash!

 Where to cool off when the heat is on: 30 of the best lidos, freshwater and marine lakes, water parks and wild swimming in Somerset, Dorset, Bristol and beyond.

 Come on in, the water’s lovely…

 LOVELY LIDOS & OPEN AIR POOLS

-The Bristol Lido, hidden amongst the pastel-coloured houses of Clifton is the closest you’ll get to the Med in the city – with infinity pool, spa and poolside cafe, restaurant and pizza oven.
-The pool’s only open to members at the mo until restrictions ease but you can book Swim & Eat packages.
+The Bristol Lido, hidden amongst the pastel-coloured houses of Clifton is the closest you’ll get to the Med in the city – with infinity pool, spa and poolside cafe, excellent restaurant and pizza oven.